 Minimizes Urinary Tract Infections

-This tells you the percentage of patients who suffered from a urinary tract infection.
-These infections may be associated with inadequate hygiene.
+This tells you the percentage of residents that suffered from a urinary tract infection.
+These infections could be linked to poorer hygiene.

 Appropriately Uses Anti-Psychotic Medication